-Delivering his signature martial arts moves down the route is DreamWorks Animation’s Kung Fu Panda.
-Truly a larger-than-life master of the ancient art of Kung Fu, Po returns for his second awesome parade flight.
-Measuring 42-feet tall, 46-feet long, and 34-feet wide, Kung Fu Panda is filled with more than 16,000 cubic feet of helium “noodles” – his favorite food!
+Delivering his signature martial arts moves down the route is DreamWorks Animation’s Kung Fu Panda, Po.
+Truly a larger-than-life master of the ancient art of Kung Fu, Po returns for his third awesome Parade flight.
+Measuring 42-feet tall, 46-feet long and 34-feet wide, the Kung Fu Panda is filled with more than 16,000 cubic feet of helium “noodles” – his favorite food!

 THE POKÉMON COMPANY INTERNATIONAL

-Bringing its signature electrifying presence to the Macy’s parade, Pikachu, the most recognizable character of the Pokémon™ universe, returns to the line-up once again chasing after its Poké Ball.
-With his rosy cheeks lighting up the route, Pikachu flies at 53.5-feet high, 36.9-feet wide and 40.8-feet long, and is filled with 15,000 cubic feet of helium.
+Returning to bring its signature electrifying presence to the Macy’s Parade, Pikachu, the most recognizable character of the Pokémon™ universe, lights up Thanksgiving chasing after its Poké Ball.
+With its rosy cheeks electrifying the route, Pikachu flies at 53.5-feet high, 36.9-feet wide and 40.8-feet long, and is filled with 15,000 cubic feet of helium.

-The Pillsbury Doughboy® rises to the top once again transforming from his normal 8 ¾-inch frame to a balloon giant measuring 53.7-feet long, 34.4-feet wide and 46.4-feet tall.
-With his brilliant blue eyes shining, his warm smile and world famous giggle, the Pillsbury Doughboy is mom’s fun-loving kitchen helper and is ready to ring in the holidays with millions of families.
+The Pillsbury Doughboy® rises to the top once again transforming from his normal 8-and three-quarter-inch frame to a balloon giant measuring 53.7-feet long, 34.4-feet wide and 46.4-feet tall.
+Known for helping moms make simple and fun food ideas the whole family will love, the Pillsbury Doughboy with his warm smile and world-famous giggle is ready to ring in the holidays with millions of families.

-It’s a McHappy Thanksgiving as Ronald McDonald®, the world’s most famous clown returns to the parade.
-Getting a holiday workout, Ronald ice skates down the route wearing the world’s largest pair of ice skates.
+Getting a holiday workout, the world’s most famous clown Ronald McDonald® returns to the Parade to kick-off the holiday season.
+Ronald ice skates down the route wearing the world’s largest pair of ice skates.
 Measuring 76.4-feet long, 28.8-feet wide and 48.6-feet tall, Ronald is inflated with 13,650 cubic feet of helium.
-Always in a playful mood, Ronald is ready for this fun-filled holiday activity.
+Always in a playful mood, Ronald is ready for this fun-filled, holiday activity.

 DISNEY CRUISE LINE®

-All aboard!
+Ahoy Matey!
 It’s Sailor Mickey at the helm of the ultimate family cruise.
-Riding his ship’s anchor, Sailor Mickey is set for the voyage to 34th Street.
-Sporting nautically-inspired red, white and blue gear, Sailor Mickey will give a Thanksgiving Day salute to the gathered crowds.
+Riding his ship’s anchor, Sailor Mickey is set for his fourth voyage to 34th Street.
+Sporting nautically-inspired red, white and blue gear, Sailor Mickey gives a Thanksgiving Day salute to the gathered crowds.
 Mickey measures 48.1-feet long, 33.6-feet wide, 60.9-feet tall and will be filled with 14,750 cubic feet of helium for his Turkey Day sail.

-On Thanksgiving Day, the first-ever balloon based on a video game character returns to the sky to celebrate his 20th anniversary.
-Sonic the Hedgehog will sky rocket into the atmosphere with his massive blue spikes, signature white gloves and red shoes shining in the sun.
-For his parade return, Sonic will measure 50-feet tall, 65-feet long, and 37-feet wide, solidifying his presence, once again, as a historic character in the line-up.
+Sonic the Hedgehog, the Parade’s first-ever balloon based on a video game character, returns for his second flight down Manhattan.
+Skyrocketing into the atmosphere with his massive blue spikes, signature white gloves and red sneakers, Sonic measures 50-feet tall, 55-feet long, and 37-feet wide as he sprints down the route.

-Back to patrol the skyline and protect the citizens of New York is Marvel’s Spider-Man®, the legendary crime-fighting web-slinger.
-All across town Spider-senses will tingle on Thanksgiving morning when New York’s own friendly neighborhood Super Hero™ takes to the skies over Manhattan to ensnare a new generation of fans.
-Spidey, in full crawling mode with one hand set to release his web, floats down the route measuring 78-feet long, 37.8-feet wide and 29.1-feet tall, filled with 11,800 cubic feet of helium.
+Back to patrol the skyline and protect the citizens of New York is Marvel’s Spider-Man®, the iconic and amazing web-slinger.
+All across town Spider-senses will tingle on Thanksgiving morning when New York’s own friendly, neighborhood Super Hero™ takes to the skies over Manhattan.
+Spidey, in full wall-crawling action mode with one hand set to release his web, floats down the route measuring 78-feet long, 37.8-feet wide and 29.1-feet tall, filled with 11,800 cubic feet of helium.

-This Thanksgiving, pop-culture icon and eternal optimist, SpongeBob SquarePants, will take a special holiday trip to the Big Apple for his seventh appearance in the Macy’s parade.
-Based on the No. 1 animated kids’ show on TV, the first-ever square balloon in the parade, SpongeBob will absorb more than 16,200 cubic feet of helium to fly down the route.
+This Thanksgiving, pop-culture icon and eternal optimist SpongeBob SquarePants will take a special holiday trip to the Big Apple for his ninth appearance in the Macy’s Parade.
+Based on Nickelodeon’s hit animated series, SpongeBob is the first-ever square balloon in the Parade and will absorb more than 16,200 cubic feet of helium to fly down the route.
 SpongeBob takes on his unique shape with the help of more than 600 internal tie-lines that pull the single chamber sphere balloon into a square.
-Dapper as always, SpongeBob stands at 62-feet high, 38-feet wide and 28-feet long on his Thanksgiving hiatus from Bikini Bottom.

-Quacking down the route for the first time is the nation’s most loveable bird, the Aflac Duck, taking on a new form for the festivities as a 35-foot tall balloonicle.
-Riding on a sleigh and wearing a festive scarf, this Duck will be a sure fire hit and a welcomed addition to the legendary parade line-up.
+Quacking down the route for the second time is the Aflac Duck.
+The famed spokesduck will take on a new form for the festivities as a 35-foot tall balloonicle.
+Riding on a sleigh and wearing a festive scarf, the Aflac Duck balloonicle will continue to be a sure-fire hit and have fans quacking “Afflaaac.”